Skip to content

 grant_type=client_credentials&scope=openid%20permissions%2Fclient%20permissions%2Fiframe

-3. Get the BankID with Biometrics OIDC configuration
+4. Get the BankID with biometrics OIDC configuration

-To ensure seamless integration and avoid hardcoding specific endpoints in you application, follow these steps to dynamically fetch the OpenID Connect configuration:
+To ensure seamless integration and avoid hardcoding specific endpoints in your application, follow these steps to dynamically fetch the BankID with biometrics OpenID Connect configuration:

 1. Determine the appropriate configuration URL based on the environment: